- Personal Data We Collect

 - How We Share Personal Data

 - HOW YOU MAY SHARE PERSONAL DATA

 - Changes To This PICOCTF PRIVACY STATEMENT**

 picoCTF Privacy Statement

 Carnegie Mellon University (“CMU,” “we,” “us,” or “our”) is committed to privacy and data protection regarding the picoCTF platform.
-This picoCTF Privacy Statement applies to all personal data CMU collects from you through the picoCTF platform (currently picoctf.org or https://picoctf.com/).
+This picoCTF Privacy Statement applies to all personal data CMU collects from you, from your child if you are registering as a parent or guardian, of from your students if you are registering as a teacher, academic administrator, or other educational supervising party (collectively “you” or “your”) through the picoCTF platform (currently https://picoctf.org or https://picoctf.com/).

 Through the picoCTF platform, CMU expects to make available certain educational materials, resources and activities related to computer security that are targeted at middle and high school students aged 13 or older.
 From time to time, CMU may also run various competitions related to these games.
 Any and all information, materials and services provided or accessed through the picoCTF platform and otherwise provided or accessed in connection with the picoCTF site are collectively referred to as the “Services.”